10 Things to Do in Tokyo in Winter

 7. Experience Christmas in Tokyo's Christmas Markets

-The Ebisu Garden Christmas market is one of the most beautiful in the city and, as it is inspired by France, there you can find French specialties such as handmade decorations, candles or the traditional mulled wine.
+- Ebisu Garden is one of the most beautiful in the city and is inspired by France.
+There you can find French specialties such as handmade decorations, candles or the traditional mulled wine.

 8. Walk through Hanegi Park and see plum blossoms in bloom

 Plum trees are considered symbols of life and rebirth in Japan and are therefore revered by locals.
 If you enjoyed the trails in Ueno Park, you can't miss the Hanegi ume.
-But be careful with the branches that stick out of the trees!
+But be careful with the branches sticking out of the trees!

-Hanegi Park is a bit far from the epicenter of Tokyo's main attractions, but it is a good excuse to also visit the Shibuya district or the Hachiman shrine, if you are interested in samurai stories and tours.
+Hanegi Park is a bit far from the epicenter of Tokyo's main attractions, but it is a good excuse to also visit the Shibuya district or the Hachiman shrine.

 9. Get to know Tokyo through its winter illuminations

-The Japanese capital stands out for the illuminations of its buildings and for the infinity of bulbs, LED lights, signs and creative designs that recreate a bright and cheerful winter cityscape, magical to discover in every night walk.
+Christmas in Tokyo stands out for the illuminations of its buildings and for the countless bulbs, LED lights, signs and creative designs that recreate a winter cityscape, bright and cheerful, magical to discover in every night walk.

-The virtual map of the places worth walking through during the winter nights to discover Tokyo illuminated reaches every corner of the city.
+The virtual map of the places worth visiting during the winter nights to see Tokyo illuminated reaches every corner of the city, and an excellent option to do it sheltered from the cold is to book a bus tour of Tokyo.

-The parks are also places that usually glow at night in Tokyo and the best to visit during the winter season, besides the ubiquitous Ueno Park, are the Yebisu and Shibuya gardens.
+- The parks are also places that usually shine at night in Tokyo: Ueno Park, Yebisu Gardens and Shibuya Gardens.

-The cold is a good excuse to enjoy Japanese cuisine during your visit to Tokyo in winter.
-Hot dishes such as ramen, nabe, sobas and sake will be the protagonists of your tour of one of the best cuisines in the world, which is much more enjoyable when the temperature outside reaches below zero degrees.
+The cold weather is a good excuse to enjoy Japanese gastronomy during your visit to Tokyo in winter.
+Hot dishes will be the protagonists of your tour of one of the best cuisines in the world, which is much more enjoyable when the temperature outside reaches degrees below zero.

-Whichever option you choose, you will taste exquisite flavors and learn more about the delicious Japanese food that is usually the protagonist of Tokyo's gastronomic tours.
+Whichever option you choose, you will taste exquisite flavors and learn more about the delicious Japanese food that is usually the protagonist of Tokyo food tours.

 Temperatures in Tokyo in winter

-During the winter the temperature in Japan drops significantly and, although in Tokyo snowfalls are not persistent or daily, they can be copious.
+During the winter, the temperature in Japan drops significantly and, although snowfall in Tokyo is neither persistent nor daily, it can be heavy.
 The positive thing about the Japanese capital is that during the winter period rainfall is rare.
+On a sunny day you can take the opportunity to climb the Tokyo Skytree and, if you're lucky, you can see snow-capped Mount Fuji.
+Sounds good, doesn't it?

 When touring Tokyo I recommend that you always wear warm coats and comfortable shoes, especially because when it snows the city collapses and public transport becomes a hive of activity.